Master’s Application Snapshot:

 Letters of Recommendation

 Transcripts should be sent directly to the Graduate Admissions Office through the online application system.
-Unofficial transcripts can be submitted for admissions review but enrolled students must submit official transcripts directly from previous colleges/universities prior to beginning coursework, including transcripts from the University of Tennessee.
+Unofficial transcripts can be submitted for admissions review but enrolled students must submit official transcripts directly from previous colleges/universities prior to beginning coursework.
+Your transcripts from the University of Tennessee do not need to be forwarded to Graduate Admissions.
 It is critical that you submit all required transcripts to the online application even if you didn’t receive a degree.
 Do not send or email transcripts to employees directly unless instructed to do so.

 Take a moment to review more information on submitting transcripts, including what formats to be included.